Sage-Cat/kl_scripts/README.md

 # kl_scripts
-for very little and sick in the head
+for very small and mentally ill